The investigations of the $P$-wave $B_s$ states combining quark model and lattice QCD in the coupled channel framework: Predictions of and states

 In Ref.~\cite{Albaladejo:2016ztm}, the authors also considered the bare $\bar b s$ core and the $B^{(*)}\bar K$ component with a different potential parametrization, where two sets of bare masses were extracted from other quark model calculations and the other two referred parameters were determined by fitting six data points from lattice QCD~\cite{Lang:2015hza}.
 In this work, we directly employ the parameters determined in the $D_s$ sector to study the $B_s$ sector with the heavy quark flavor symmetry.
-The predicted energy levels are surprisedly consistent with both the $0^+$ and $1^+$ lattice QCD energy levels.
+The predicted energy levels are surprisedly consistent with both the $0^+$ and $1^+$ lattice QCD energy levels at low energy.
 With the two different potential parameterizations, the mass spectra and components of the two $B_s$ states are similar to each other as summarized in Table~\ref{tab:mass}.
 However, the two parameterizations provide different results for the CDD pole.
 Our model predicts the existence of a CDD zero in the $0^+$ sector, while it is absent in Ref.~\cite{Albaladejo:2016ztm}.
-In fact, the third lattice data in the $0^+$ sector corresponds to the third energy level in Ref.~\cite{Albaladejo:2016ztm}, while it is close to the fourth one in our work.
-Since the higher energy levels may be missing in the lattice QCD calculation~\cite{Lang:2015hza}, more lattice QCD calculations are expected in the future to give more constraint to the parameterizations and to examine the existence of the CDD pole.
+The third lattice data in the $0^+$ sector corresponds to the third energy level in Ref.~\cite{Albaladejo:2016ztm}, while it is close to the fourth one in our work.
+As described in the lattice paper \cite{Lang:2015hza}, three $S$-wave meson-meson operators were included with two different momentum sets, $\vec p=0$ and $\vec{p}=\pm (2\pi/L) \hat{e}_{x,y,z}$, labeled by $B(0)\bar{K}(0)$ and $B(1)\bar{K}(-1)$, respectively.
+The lowest energy level is dominated by several quark-antiquark operators and energy level 2 by the one of $B(0)\bar{K}(0)$ operator and another quark-antiquark operator.
+The highest energy level is purely dominated by the $B(1)\bar{K}(-1)$ operator.
+The energy shift between the lattice level and the corresponding $B\bar{K}$ free energy is due to the coupled channel effect, which should be smaller with increasing $p$ of $B\bar{K}$.
+However, the shift between the third lattice energy level and the $B(1)\bar{K}(-1)$ free energy is even larger than that between the second lattice energy level and the $B(0)\bar{K}(0)$ free energy.
+Therefore, it might miss another energy level between the highest two lattice data.
+More lattice QCD calculations are expected in the future to give more constraint to the parameterizations and examine the CDD pole's existence.